How Machine Games took a single-player series into co-op with Wolfenstein: Youngblood

 Aydin Afzoud: We’d always wanted to explore co-op and make a co-op game.
 It’s also something that our fans had asked for.
 They wanted multiplayer, the ability to play with their friends.
 That’s always been our desire.
 Like he said, this smaller project, compared to the big game–that made it pretty natural to do the co-op these time.

 GamesBeat: On the story side, how did that come along, playing the two daughters?
-Was that something you were thinking of doing before you chose co-op, or after?
+Was that something you were thinking of doing before you chose co-op or after?

 Alissa Hägglund: It was a natural fit for a co-op game, but since the beginning, since New Order, we’ve had the story of B.J.’s journey planned out.
 We knew that he and Anya were going to have kids, and we knew they were going to be twins.
 When we decided on the co-op game, it was a natural to make it about the twins.